NHERI-SimCenter/EE-UQ/Examples/eeuq-0009/README.rst

       .. note::

-         The user can interact with the plot as following.
+         The user can interact with the plot as follows.

          - Windows: left-click sets the Y axis (ordinate).  right-click sets the X axis (abscissa).
          - MAC: fn-clink, option-click, and command-click all set the Y axis (ordinate).  ctrl-click sets the X axis (abscissa).